 Industry needed the Panel to understand clearly that the inference in the Independent Panel’s initial (Phase 1) draft report that ‘grandfathered vessels’ pose an added safety risk when working under their existing survey standards and within existing operational areas, lacked any evidence or data to validate these claims – the very point behind the Governments’ introducing grandfathering in 2013.

 Industry also highlighted that changes to the ‘grandfathering’ provisions will also have an impact on master and engineer qualification recognition and as with other agricultural sectors, the fishing industry is already facing significant workforce attraction and retention pressures.
-Industry has significant concerns that the removal of existing qualification recognition (without adequate evidence) and application of a new set of standards has the potential to cripple the industry overnight.
+Industry has significant concerns that the

 Note: You can send your views to Minister Catherine King, Minister for Infrastructure, Transport & Regional Development of Australia Email: [email protected]